-Here are some do’s and don’ts on how to stay professional but warm when you’re heading to the office or meeting a client:
+Are tall boots too casual to wear to the office?
+The answer depends on where you work and the corporate culture.
+Here are some do’s and don’ts to look professional in tall boots when you’re heading to the office or meeting a client:

 The general rule is, the more conservative the office, the less likely tall boots are appropriate.
 However, in a business casual workplace tall boot are quite acceptable so long as you do not wear them with a very short skirt.
 Paired with the right outfit, like a classic dress or a conservative skirt and top, tall boots can be just fine.
 Here’s a look at a few general guidelines to help you know what to look for: